Access Control-Allow-Origin - Unblock Unblock CORS error while developing or experimenting

 This extension is disabled by default and should only be used while developing your code.
 I do not recommend to keep the extension enabled all the time, as it affects all network requests and appends the above headers to them.
 These headers let the browser allow scripts to access resources without explicit permission.
 When the extension is disabled, it does not observe network activities and does not consume any resources.

-2. recommended "Reader View" extension for Chrome, Safari, Edge, Opera and Firefox browsers.
+2. recommended "2FA (Two Factor Authentication)" extension for Chrome, and Edge browsers.

 3. What's new in this version?